 The major differences between the jobs held by local workers of Mid North Region and South Australia were:

-- A smaller percentage of local workers employed in the field of Public Administration and Safety (3.6% compared to 7.3%)
+- A smaller percentage of local workers employed in the field of Professional, Scientific and Technical Services (2.3% compared to 6.5%)

-- A smaller percentage of local workers employed in the field of Health Care and Social Assistance (11.1% compared to 14.5%)
+- A smaller percentage of local workers employed in the field of Public Administration and Safety (3.2% compared to 6.7%)

 The number of local workers in Mid North Region increased by increased by 410 between 2014/15 and 2019/20.

 - Financial and Insurance Services (+79 local workers)

 - Administrative and Support Services (+77 local workers)